alexwlchan/alexwlchan.net/src/_drafts/ao3-epub-covers.md

   - my tools
 ---
 I was chatting with a friend recently, and she mentioned an annoyance when reading fanfiction on her iPad.
-She [downloads fic from AO3][ao3_downloads] as an EPUB file, and reads it in the Kindle app -- but AO3 downloads don't have a cover image, and so the preview thumbnails aren't very readable:
+She [downloads fic from AO3][ao3_downloads] as EPUB files, and reads it in the Kindle app -- but the files don't have a cover image, and so the preview thumbnails aren't very readable:

 {%
   picture
   filename="kindle_grid.png"
   width="600"
   class="screenshot"
+  alt="A row of four document thumbnails, three of which are a preview of the text but too small to be readable, and the fourth is a generic ‘Doc’ icon with a short preview of the title ‘Whittled Down By…’."
 %}

-She's downloaded several hundred stories, and these thumbnails are too small to be readable -- it's difficult to find things in the app's "collections" view.
+She's downloaded several hundred stories, and these thumbnails make it difficult to find things in the app's "collections" view.

 This felt like a solvable problem.
-There are already sites that allow you to add cover images to EPUB files -- if you already have the image.
+There are tools to add cover images to EPUB files, if you already have the image.
 The EPUB file embeds some key metadata, like the title and author.
-What if you had a site that could extract that metadata, auto-generate the image, and add it as the cover?
+What if you had a tool that could extract that metadata, auto-generate an image, and use it as the cover?

 So I built that.
-It's a small site where you upload EPUB files you've downloaded from A3, and the site generates the cover image based on the metadata, and gives you a modified EPUB with the new cover image.
+It's a small site where you upload EPUB files you've downloaded from AO3, the site generates an image based on the metadata, and it gives you a modified EPUB with the new cover image.
-The new covers show the title and author in large text on a coloured background, and are much easier to browse in a grid:
+The new covers show the title and author in large text on a coloured background, so they're much easier to browse in the Kindle app:

 {%
   picture
   filename="kindle_thumbnails_improved.png"
   width="600"
   class="screenshot"
+  alt="Another row of four document thumbnails, each of which is a solid colour background with the title in large white text, and the author name in slightly lighter text."
 %}

 If you'd find this helpful, you can use it at [alexwlchan.net/my-tools/add-cover-to-ao3-epubs/](https://alexwlchan.net/my-tools/add-cover-to-ao3-epubs/)

-Otherwise, I'm going to talk about how it works, and what I learnt from building it.
+Otherwise, I'm going to explain how it works, and what I learnt from building it.

 There are three steps to this process:

 1. Open the existing EPUB to get the title and author